carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

  Enable or disable color output.
 By default this is autodetected.

-.. option:: -arch=<name>
+.. option:: -arch=[*NAMES*]

- If the covered binary is a universal binary, select the architecture to use.
+ Specify a list of architectures such that the Nth entry in the list corresponds to the Nth specified binary.
+If the covered object is a universal binary, this specifies the architecture to use.
 It is an error to specify an architecture that is not included in the universal binary or to use an architecture that does not match a non-universal binary.

 .. option:: -name=<NAME>